nllz/IRTF-HRPC/draft-association.md

 ---
-title: Freedom of Association and Internet Protocols
+title: Freedom of Association on the Internet
 abbrev: FoA
 docname: draft-tenoever-hrpc-association-00
 category: info